jjmaldonis/obsidian-audio-notes/README.md

 ### Generating a Transcript Automatically

+Automatically generating a transcript makes taking notes on podcasts a breeze.
+You submit the URL to the podcast's mp3 file, wait 5 minutes for it to process, and start taking notes!
+It's really that simple.

-This is new functionality!
-I'm running a Beta program that will generate transcripts for you.
+I'm running a Beta program for new users right now.
+It has limited access, and there are spots open now.

-With this workflow, you input an .mp3 file using a URL, and the .mp3 file is processed in the cloud to generate the transcript.
-The transcript file is then stored online and will automatically be used by <strong>Audio Notes</strong> to generate quotes.
+To use this workflow, you submit a URL to an .mp3 file.
+The .mp3 file will be processed in the cloud to generate a transcript.
+After that, the transcript will be used automatically by <strong>Audio Notes</strong> to generate quotes whenever you take a note.

 Due to the costs of processing the transcript, I have no choice but to charge for it.
 I would love to provide it for free, but the costs are non-trivial.
-As an example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ for transcribing audio to text.
+As an example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ of audio for transcribing audio to text with high accuracy.
+If a podcast is an hour long, that would be $8.00 just to get a highly accurate transcript.
 I am doing my best to keep costs low, which is why I am running a Beta program.

+The pricing below is honestly a fantastic deal.

 #### How it Works

-If the .mp3 file is available online, you can transcribe it by using the command `Transcribe mp3 file online`.
+For any .mp3 file that is available online, you can transcribe it by using the command `Transcribe mp3 file online`.
 A dialog window will appear where you can enter the URL of the .mp3 file.
+Below is the prompt:

 ![](assets/online-transcription-prompt.png)

 You can specify different accuracy levels for the transcription. `Tiny` is the fastest and least accurate transcription level.
 Each level above `Tiny` increases in both accuracy and cost.

-After you submit a URL to be processed, it goes into a queue.
-Once the URL is processed and the transcript is available, you can generate audio notes using the the .mp3 file's URL.
-Below is an example, using a freely-available .mp3 recording of Martin Luther King's famous "I Have a Dream" speech.
+After you submit a URL, it goes into a queue for processing.
+Once the .mp3 is processed and the transcript is available, you can generate audio notes by setting the `transcript:` field to the .mp3 file's URL.
+Below is an example using an .mp3 recording of Martin Luther King's famous speech _I Have a Dream_.

 	```audio-note
 	audio: https://ia800207.us.archive.org/29/items/MLKDream/MLKDream.mp3#t=10